 Our members and partners are critical to our success of educating on the need for energy assistance and the importance of why we must continually take action to advocate with policy makers.
-Members include government, non-profit organizations that provide energy assistance, membership and trade organizations representing key consumer groups, utilities, and government.
+Members include non-profits, human services organizations, energy efficiency providers and educators, consumer groups, utilities, and government.

 Members include energy service providers, state governmental bodies, nonprofit energy assistance providers, and individual supporters with direct or indirect involvement in low income household energy issues.

 1987 - Coalition began in talks and efforts.

 1990s - Meetings continued at The Library of Michigan

 2000s - Activity occurs at the State Public Service Commission and opportunities for filing testimony on energy assistance needs is given